Is NotebookLM Free? Free vs Plus vs Pro Pricing (2026)

 These two tools solve similar problems but make very different tradeoffs.
 Here's how they compare on the things that matter most for daily use:

-- Source limits: NotebookLM caps you at 50 per notebook.
-Elephas has no source caps on paid plans, so you can index as many documents as your device storage allows.
+- Source limits: NotebookLM caps you at 50 per notebook on the free plan.
+Elephas indexes as many documents as your device storage allows.

 - Offline access: NotebookLM needs internet for everything.
-Elephas works fully offline using built-in local AI models, or you can get more through Ollama.
+Elephas works fully offline using built-in local LLM models, so processing happens on device.

 - Data privacy: NotebookLM uploads your documents to Google's servers.
 Elephas indexes and stores everything locally on your Mac, and your data doesn't leave your device unless you choose a cloud AI model.